 CopyTrans says that my iTunes library is corrupt

-This means that there’s something wrong with the iTunes library on your PC and that CopyTrans cannot correctly recognize it.
+A corrupt library means that there’s something wrong with the iTunes library on your PC and that CopyTrans cannot correctly recognize it.

-Check whether you can start iTunes and correctly access listed tracks
+- Check whether you can start iTunes and correctly access listed tracks.

-Make sure you have the latest iTunes version installed
+- Make sure you have the latest iTunes version installed.

-If nothing helps, we suggest creating a new empty iTunes library via the method described below: How to create an alternate iTunes Library file
+- If nothing helps, we suggest creating a new empty iTunes library via the method described below: How to create an alternate iTunes Library file.

-Then attempt to backup once more
+- Then attempt to backup once more.

-This means that the song is DRM-protected and can only be played after you enter the Apple ID and password with which it was originally purchased.
+It means that the song is DRM-protected and can only be played after you enter the Apple ID and password with which it was originally purchased.
 CopyTrans is not designed to remove DRM protection.